Week 1: One Step Forward, 2 Steps Backwards

 I must say that it felt like one of those cheat days when you're on a diet... first of all, I'm not on a diet as I generally eat healthy and pretty much anything, but instead of avoiding foods just because you're not meant to have them while on a diet, I'm actually eating anything but actively choosing foods that nourish my body and keep me full for longer rather than eating empty calories (for instance, I would rather have an avocado - about 160 kcal in a medium one and packed with nutrients such as potassium, B-vitamins and folic acid, than two slices of bread - multi-grain, about 140 kcal; this is just an example; I sometimes eat bread, but not every day as it doesn't make me feel good).
 I'm also just sharing my experience and not giving advice about what people should eat as everyone's unique, and our bodies tolerate foods differently.
 The idea is that I'm keeping an eye on the calories I have every day and therefore educating my body to eat not to feel full and tired but to feel nourished and energised.

-Side note :-) I realise this post is very long, but I appreciate you reading this and supporting me on this journey and hopefully my experience will inspire you to be a better you.
+Side note :-) I realise this post is very long, but I appreciate you reading this and supporting me on this journey and hopefully my experience will inspire you to get started too.
 As I'm talking about "the structure/steps" that this project entails in this post, the following weeks will be more of an update and insights into the week rather than the steps I'm taking.
-I'm also posting food, updates and insights on my Instagram stories @lorenne_blau (I've also created a highlight called "Wellbeing" where I'add the posts related to this project for the 7 weeks).
+I'm also posting food, updates and insights on my Instagram stories @lorenne_blau.

-Also, if you read the intro post or seen my stories on Instagram, each week has a chakra assigned to it and week one was all about red and the root chakra.
+Also, if you read the intro post, you'll see that each week has a chakra assigned to it and week one was all about red and the root chakra.
 I've realised that my root chakra is overactive (based on physical symptoms and some of the beliefs assigned to this chakra), so I've worn something red each day to help balance my chakra and read affirmations related to this chakra as often as possible throughout the week (I set the image with the affirmations as a wallpaper on my phone so that whenever I look at my phone there is a reminder for me to read my affirmations and remind me of my journey and progress).
 If you're interested to find out more about chakras, then click here for an insightful blogpost (it helped me gain a better understanding of what happens when a chakra is not aligned and the importance of balancing these).

 Overall, week one has been a great start and allowed me to challenge myself and at the same time to learn more about myself.
 I find it interesting to share my experience with you all; in a way terrifying as I'm being honest about the ups and downs I'm going through, but at the same time very exciting as I feel this is just the beginning.

-ps: if you feel that there's a better version of you out there and don't know where to start, feel free to get in touch x you can email me or DM on Instagram, I'm happy to help; my advice is to be patient with yourself, you are already one step closer than you were before just by recognising that there's more to you than you allowed yourself to discover so far!
+ps: if you feel that you'd like to embody a higher version of you and don't know where to start, feel free to get in touch x email me or DM on Instagram, I'm happy to help; my advice is to be patient with yourself, you are already one step closer than you were before just by recognising that there's more to you than you allowed yourself to experience so far!